 Design Process

-We explored themes and imagery related to sound (vibration, equipment) and nature (crickets, ambient sound).
-We considered tensions (quiet/loud volume) and associated letterforms (q, c).
+For inspiration we explored sound (vibration, equipment), nature (crickets, ambient sound), tensions (quiet/loud volume) and the associated letterforms (q, c).

-To focus on the merit of each concept, three early ideas were presented in black and white.
+Three initial ideas were presented in black and white to focus on the merit of each concept.
 These included a “q” taking the form of sound equipment, a vibrating “C”, and a line drawing of a cricket with headphones.

-We selected the line drawing and spent the subsequent weeks refining and working through the color palette and typography.
+We selected the third concept and spent the subsequent weeks refining and working through the color palette and typography.

 Solution